-- Payment of the principal of and interest on the class B notes and class C notes will be fully subordinated to the payment in full of all amounts due and payable on the class A notes; and - Payment of the principal of and interest on the class C notes will be fully subordinated to the payment in full of all amounts due and payable on the class A notes and class B notes.
+- Payment of the principal of and interest on the class B notes, class C notes and class D notes will be fully subordinated to the payment in full of all amounts due and payable on the class A notes; - Payment of the principal of and interest on the class C notes will be fully subordinated to the payment in full of all amounts due and payable on the class A notes and class B notes; and - Payment of the principal of and interest on the class D notes will be fully subordinated to the payment in full of all amounts due and payable on the class A notes , class B notes and class C notes.

-Following acceleration, if available funds are not sufficient to fully repay all of the notes, the holders of the class B notes may suffer a loss and the class C notes will suffer a loss.
+Following acceleration, if available funds are not sufficient to fully repay all of the notes, the holders of the class B notes and the class C notes may suffer a loss and the class D notes will suffer a loss.